crkalapat/smart_door_knob/README.md

 *A Matter compatible smart door knob*

 ## Overview
 This smart door knob is designed specifically for Kwikset bed/room door knobs.
 The door knob is compatible with the [Matter](https://en.wikipedia.org/wiki/Matter_(standard)) smart home protocol, so it works with Amazon Alexa, Apple HomeKit, and Google Home.
-The only requirement is that you have a [Thread Border Router](https://www.matteralpha.com/explainer/thread-border-router) for the micrcontroller to connect to.
+The only requirement is that you have a [Thread Border Router](https://www.matteralpha.com/explainer/thread-border-router) for the microcontroller (Arduino Nano Matter) to connect to.

 ## Instructions
 After the code is flashed, you will need to set it up.
 You can use the QR Code link provided in the terminal, or use a manual pairing code.
 Once paired, (and whenever it turns on/resets after that) the RGB LED will begin to pulse blue.
 This signifies that it is in the process of connecting to the Thread Border Router that you specificed.